A Friend I Abandoned

 Dec 18, 2025

 I called his cell phone, again and again and again, and I expected he would pick up each time.
-There was a sort of disconnect in my soul.

 He told all this to me in the corner of a coffee shop.

-I entered his apartment with him and walked around.
-He showed me the few paintings he had started collecting for his Renaissance awakening.
+He showed me the few paintings he had started collecting.
 He spoke in dark puzzles, referencing emperors and the Death Note manga.
-This last part really freaked me out, because I knew a bit of the plot — A character wrote names of people who had wronged him in a notebook, and their names were marked off as they were killed.
+This last part freaked me out because I knew a bit of the plot — A character wrote names of people who had wronged him in a notebook, and they were killed.
+My eyes glazed over his bathroom counter.
+Empty pill bottles were strewn along the counter, toppled over this way and that.

 One year later, his ex-girlfriend messaged me on Facebook.